Judge Condon has stressed the need for proper estate planning.

-Created and develops courts and programs to help citizens and families affected by drug addiction and mental health issues
+Judge Condon has created courts and programs to help citizens and families affected by drug addiction and mental health issues.

 Adult Drug Court